 This is matter for each person to choose for themselves.
 Our Helpers are generally very flexible.
 Some of the people being helped are quite ‘tech savvy’ and can order shopping online and pay for it online, then asking our Helpers to collect it for them and to leave it on their doorsteps.
 Others pay by phone.
 An example is the Avenue Store in Blackford Avenue, for which some people place an order by phone and give their card details to the shop assistant (whom they often know) and again, our Helper will simply collect the shopping for them.
 Several of the larger supermarkets offer ‘click and collect’ services which the ‘tech savvy’ isolated people can use, simply then asking their Helper to collect the groceries for them.
 Sainsbury’s offers a “Volunteer shopping card” which can be bought online by the isolated person and then used by the Helper.
 Waitrose similarly sells “Volunteer’s Shopping Cards” online.

 In other cases, the Helpers have arranged to go and get the shopping, pay for it, and then to telephone the person being helped just before they return with the shopping, to advise the cost.
 Ideally we would want the isolated person to pay the Helper online but we acknowledge that it is a minority of the older isolated people who would be comfortable doing that.
-So, in general, the isolated person then leaves an envelope with cash in it in an agreed place near the doorstep, the Helper leaves the shopping there and takes the cash.
+So, in general, the isolated person then leaves an envelope with a cheque or cash in it in an agreed place near the doorstep, the Helper leaves the shopping there and takes the cheque or cash.